Kudayasu/Artifice/README.md

 **XboxWDPDriver**: The default behavior after building is to copy the application's files `WindowsDevicePortalWrapper.dll` `XboxWdpDriver.exe` `XboxWdpDriver.exe.config` to the **Scratch\WDP** folder.
 You may change this in the project properties under `Build Events`.

 ## Q&A
+- **Q**: What SKU does this work for?
+- **A**: Fundamentally, this should work for any generation.
+However, personal testing was done on an original Durango on the latest GA 10.0.25398.1762.
+Notably, there are anecdotal reports from Twitter of it working on a Slim, Xbox One X, and also in Skip Ahead.
+YMMV.

 - **Q**: What's the purpose of the toggle?
 - **A**: If you don't want to use the default set credentials of `admin:admin` for the admin profile, you'll be prompted to enter your own.